It’s about knowing that however you enter, there’s a space for you in our community.

 Contact: Bekki Kaplan

-The Social Action Committee centers around gemilut chasadim, acts of loving kindness, through a hands-on approach in our work.
-There are so many ways to get involved in the community around and support individuals who are suffering as a result of policies of injustice.
+The Social Justice Committee centers around the values of Tikkun Olam, repairing the world, and gemilut chasadim (acts of loving kindness), through a hands-on, interactive, and committee-based approach.
+There are so many ways to get involved and help to support those suffering as a result of policies of injustice and marginalization.

 Contact: Lisa Levine